 The Catholic Church was responsible for financing most of these artworks, explaining the religious amalgam of almost all artistic expression and outlook.
 Social touch also found its place in these religious artworks encompassing human expression in some renowned works.

-The works co-joined humanisms ideals and the Church’s influence which further elucidated cultural revival rather than conflict.
+The works co-joined humanism ideals and the Church’s influence which further elucidated cultural revival rather than conflict.
 Religious tolerance is also seen in the works of some of the great men works at the time.
 These men, such as Bramante, and Michelangelo, were religious and devoted to the Church, yet they were still experts in their humanism works.

-6 – The high Renaissance time period
+6 – The High Renaissance Time Period

 This period started in the 1490s with Leonardo Fresco.
 It ended with the Sack of Rome orchestrated by the army of Charles V.